 Your users have clicked buy now expressing an incredible intent to purchase and you serve them with this monstrosity of a form.
 A form who’s seemingly only purpose is to help you find your local retailer.

 Why couldn’t geolocation be used to automatically determine their location?
-Why is there not a simpler, user-friendly UX to quickly discover where you are?
+And why is there not a simpler, user-friendly UX to quickly discover where you are?
 Why is it such a mess!?

 It’s awful.
 It is the perfect example of how to turn someone who wants to buy into someone who’s desperate to leave.